 Caves & Coves

 You won’t really be able to experience or see the caves from the land, but you will be able to see Devil’s Bathtub(nicknamed by one of our past kayak guides).
 There are plenty of caves under the water too, but those are best left to the scuba divers and snorkelers.
 The dolomite rock has been eaten away by waves for many years and when the water is rough, this is a great place to get photos of the water splashing up against the limestone and launching into the air.
 Just be careful, each year, cave point county park claims lives; Marines, photographers, even kayakers.
-Just another reason to go with the extra safety of a guide on a kayak tour or a Door County photography hiking tour.
+Just another reason to go with the extra safety of a guide on a 2 hour kayak tour or a half day kayak tour.

 You won’t believe your eyes, when you see the water some days.
 We call it Jamaica Bay, because it reminds us of the Caribbean.
 The waters can look like this even in the middle of winter!
 Be careful and don’t get too close to the edge of the cliffs during any time of the year!